D-2.11 Noise Bootstrapping

 F𝜀(zi) d0 mod p𝜀+1

-We will show an example of how zi is updated if it is evaluated by the F𝜀 function recursively total 𝜀 1 times in a row as follows:
+We will show an example of how zi is updated if it is evaluated by the F𝜀 function recursively a total of 𝜀 1 times in a row as follows:

 F𝜀1F3 F2 F1 𝜀1 times(zi)

 In the above recursive computation, notice that the order of using function F𝜀 is specifically F1 F2 F3 F𝜀1.
-We choose this specific order because we assume that for the initial input zi, we don’t know its associated 𝜀 value (i.e., the least significant base-p digit index whose value is non-zero after digit index 0).
-If we choose the order F1 F2 F3 F𝜀1, then regardless of the value of zi, we get the universal guarantee that the final output will be zi,0 mod p𝜀 (i.e., the value of the base-p digit index 0).
+We choose this specific order because we assume that for the initial input zi, we do not know its associated 𝜀 value (i.e., the least significant base-p digit index whose value is non-zero after digit index 0).
+If we choose the order F1 F2 F3 F𝜀1, then regardless of the value of zi, we obtain the universal guaranty that the final output will be zi,0 mod p𝜀 (i.e., the value of the base-p digit index 0).

 Now, we define the digit extraction function G𝜀,v(zi) as follows:

-Now, our final remaining task is to design the actual lifting polynomial F𝜀(zi) that implements G𝜀,v.
+Now, our final remaining task is to design the actual lifting polynomial F𝜀(zi) that implements G𝜀.

 Designing F𝜀(zi): We will derive F𝜀(zi) based on the following steps.